 Out of desperation and urgency, I placed my mat in the first last place that caught my eye in one of the rows.
 The lady in front of me was sitting cross-legged and paying full attention to Steven while I was trying to drag my mat a bit away from her to respect the distance followed by the rest of the class.
 But the sticky Yoga mat refused to obey it’s master.

 ‘Yoga is all about exercising control on your breathing.
 Close your eyes.
 Inhale deeply and then exhale slowly.
 Inhale,’ Steven commanded in his gentle voice.
-The class started inhaling.
+The room had a susurrus impact of inhaling all of a sudden.

 ‘Exhale,’ Steven commanded once more.
 Everyone started releasing their breath.